-The PowerPoint and final report are linked assignments.
+The Presentation and Final Report are linked assignments.
 These assignments will be completed in small groups:

 - Final report: The final report is a full featured, substantive report (1500-2000 words).
-It will require you to conduct both secondary and primary research and integrate the results into a report. - The PowerPoint presentation is the summary and presentation of the final report.
+It will require you to conduct both secondary and primary research and integrate the results into a report. - The Presentation is the summary and presentation of the final report.
 Presentations are due before the final draft of the report so that your instructor can supply further advice.
 Presentations will be about 5-10 minutes long and include no more than 10 slides.
 Each group member will be presenting a part of the presentation.